 Step 4: Get A Mixtape Cover Designed.
 (Important)

-A big problem I see with many mixtapes are poor choices in the graphic area.
+A big problem I see with many mixtapes is poor choices in the graphic area.
 People associate poor art with poor music.
-With that being said high quality graphics are a must have and they don’t have to cost you an arm and a leg.
+With that being said high-quality graphics are a must-have and they don’t have to cost you an arm and a leg.

 I highly recommend these helpful resources…

 WARNING!!!
 Don’t put a bunch of logos and URLs on the front of your mixtape → sites hate that.

 Mixtapes with clean, but simple (high quality) graphics were received better than those with lots of clutter.
 Less is more!